unt-libraries/untl-metadata-documentation/docs/tools/facet-tool.rst

 General Notes
 *************

--	Data values are compared across the system, but can be limited to specific critera (e.g., a resource type or collection) using the filters on the left side of the screen
+-	Data values are compared across the system, but can be limited to specific criteria (e.g., a resource type or collection) using the filters on the left side of the screen
 -	All tools provide information based on a field or field-qualifier combination, e.g.: